 Jennifer’s work can be viewed on Facebook ator on Instagram @jenniferburkepottery.
 Jennifer is an active member of SPARC (St Peters Artist Run Community), serves on the 2018 McKinney Artist’s Studio Tour planning committee, and is an active volunteer potter with McKinney Empty Bowls.
 Jennifer teaches pottery classes on Thursday evenings and Friday mornings.

-Iwona teaches several children Drawing and Painting classes and Homeschool class during the week.
+Ivona teaches several children Drawing and Painting classes and Homeschool classes during the week.

 For art class registration information, please follow this link at Art Class Registration Info